Raising Heritage Turkey Breeds on your Homestead

 We have had heritage breed turkeys for 3 1/2 years.
 In that time, we have had a hen raise 2 rounds of poults.

-Since we started raising heritage breed turkeys, we have had Royal Palms, Black Spanish, and Blue Slates.
+Since we started raising heritage breed turkeys, we have had Royal Palm, Black Spanish, and Blue Slates.
+There are also Bourbon Reds, as well.

 We process all of our turkeys that have been raised each year in the Fall.
-We always keep 1 Tom and 1 to 2 Hens for the next breeding season.
-Letting your hens raise the next clutch makes things so much easier!
+We always keep 1 Tom and 1 to 2 Hens for breeding stock.
+Letting your turkey hens raise the next clutch makes things so much easier!

 I am going to break this down into 3 parts.
 Poult care, Diet and Nutrition, and Coop care.